 MYSTERY / SPORTS

-Not only is this a well-written mystery, but I also loved how the author included so much history within the story about two young baseball fans who hope to show fans that the Phillie Phanatic isn’t to blame for their team’s losing streak.
+Not only is this a well-written mystery book for 3rd graders, but I also loved how the author included so much history within the story about two young baseball fans who hope to show fans that the Phillie Phanatic isn’t to blame for their team’s losing streak.

 Key Hunters and the Mysterious Moonstone(Key Hunters #1) by Eric Luper